3 Business Travel Trends to Watch in 2019

 (Note: You can see Mike share these predictions on Cheddar TV by clicking here.)

 But one evolving aspect of the business landscape is much less discussed: corporate travel.
-Crisscrossing the globe for business purposes is nothing new, but a slew of changes — some cultural, some technological — are making companies and workers rethink how they approach corporate travel.
+Crisscrossing the globe for business purposes is nothing new, but a slew of changes in 2019 — some cultural, some technological — are making companies and workers rethink how they approach corporate travel.

 These changes are coming fast.
 And they’re much deeper and more comprehensive than just improved wifi on flights and the ease of Ubering from airport to meeting.
 Here are three that are especially worth keeping an eye on, whether you’re a frequent flier, corporate travel manager or anything in between.

 Historically, business travel has felt like a nuisance.
 Road warriors are (usually) happy to suck it up, but it often means time away from family, long waits at crowded airports, and plenty of catchup upon their return.

 But as workforces fill up with millenial and Gen Z workers, business travel expectations and preferences are changing.
 One example is the rise of business trips that extend (or blend) into pleasure trips.
 This concept has been (somewhat unfortunately) dubbed ‘bleisure’ travel, and it’s definitely a trend worth watching.

 Whether this is a consequence of a younger workforce, or simply a reflection of the blurring lines between work and life, there’s no denying that in 2019 employers should pay attention to the desire for tacking a personal trip onto a business one.
 The idea that business travel can be viewed as a perk, not a drag, has the potential to improve employee happiness and even productivity, and it doesn’t have to add any overhead to the employer, but it is something that many companies will (or should) start officially incorporating into their travel policies.
 (In Lola, for example, we make it simple to book personal travel in the same way you book business travel.)